Who we Are

 Dr Chetan Parmar – Parent Governor

 I joined the school Governing Board in 2017 as a parent governor and am currently the Chair of the Finance, Planning & Resources Committee.
 My wife, Bindu, and I have lived in the village for over 12 years with our younger two daughters currently at the school and my eldest daughter having attended the school until 2018.
-Being a parent governor is extremely rewarding and I want to ensure that each child at the school is provided with the best opportunity to flourish in primary education but also move onto secondary education with happy memories of our school.
+Being a parent governor is extremely rewarding, and I want to ensure that each child at the school is provided with the best opportunity to flourish in primary education but also move onto secondary education with happy memories of our school.
 Professionally, I am a qualified Chartered Accountant as well as a PhD Chemist and am currently the CFO and European Managing Director for a US software company that supports Food and Consumer Product safety.
-Outside of work, I have recently taken up golf so you might find me at Wexham Park Golf Course frustratingly trying to improve my golf swing!
+Outside of work, I have recently taken up golf, so you might find me at Wexham Park Golf Course frustratingly trying to improve my golf swing!

 Natasha Brady – Local Authority Governor

 I am a Local Authority Governor for the school.
 I came to the village in September 2018, as the new Vicar of Stoke Poges church.
 I am a mum of four (one son, three daughters) all of whom are now either at University or teaching, but I have spent many years as part of governing boards, PTAs and I’ve even Chaired a Pre-School in my time.
 I am married to Jamie, who regularly helps in the Village Centre Bar.
-We live in the village, and I am thrilled to be able serve our local school as I enjoy and love being an active member of the community.
+We live in the village, and I am thrilled to be able to serve our local school as I enjoy and love being an active member of the community.

 Ameena Gamiet - Staff Governor